KQM-git/TCL/docs/enemy-data/bosses/weekly-bosses/azhdaha.md

 ## Resistance Table

-Gains +60% Resistnace to the first element he infuses with.
+Gains +60% Resistance to the first element he infuses with.
 This is kept after infusing with a second element.
 Gains +50% Resistance to the second element he infuses with.

 | Damage Type | Resistance |
 | :--- | :--- |
 | Physical | 40% |